How much pressure do I need in the booster?

 The milKit tubeless booster can be used with any Presta tubeless valve.
 The milKit valves have the advantage (besides being able to measure and refill your sealant without releasing the air from your tire) of keeping air in the tire without the valve core in the valve stem – which makes inflating easier and more efficient.

 Presta valves with external threads that do not reach to the top of the valve stem reduce the efficiency of the milKit booster.

 Do I have to remove the valve core before inflating my tire with the booster?

-The milKit booster can be used with or without the valve core removed from your valve.
-Removing the valve core leads to a much more efficient air flow though and we recommend always removing it.
+The milKit booster can be used with or without removing the valve core from your valve, although, removing the valve core does lead to a more efficient air flow, and is consequently always recommended.

 milKit Valve System

 Can I get replacement valve cores?